 The significance of employee appreciation and recognition in enhancing the satisfaction and motivation levels of the workforce has been well-established.
-However, many small and medium level business organizations still feel that setting up an employee rewards program is likely to put an extra burden on them in terms of time, money and resources.
-Such organizations tend to be ignorant of the fact that employee recognition programs can be developed with a minimal budget.
+However, many small and mid-sized organizations still feel that setting up an effective employee and recognition rewards system is likely to put an extra burden on them in terms of time, money and resources.
+Such organizations tend to ignore the fact that employee recognition programs can be developed with a minimal budget.
 Moreover, any investment in terms of time and resources will pay back with huge dividends through the enhanced loyalty and efficiency of employees for assured business growth and success.

 Consequences of Absence of Employee Recognition Programs